How to Dye Pasta for Sensory Play and Crafts

 Sensory bins are one of my favorite playful learning activities for kids!
 Sensory bins are quick and easy to put together and will keep your kids occupied for hours.
 There are endless possibilities when it comes to sensory bin fillers, but dry pasta is one of the best in my opinion.
 Since pasta is small and comes in so many different shapes and textures it is perfect for little hands and a wonderful sensory experience.
-You are going to be shocked when you learn How To Dye Pasta For Sensory Play and Crafts and see how simple and easy it can be!
+You are going to be shocked when you learn how to dye pasta for sensory play and crafts and see how easy it is!

 Once you have learned how to dye dry pasta, you can also color your own for crafts!